EXTRACORPOREAL SHOCKWAVE THERAPY (ESWT) FOR MUSCULOSKELETAL CONDITIONS

 106 studies reviewed

-- No complications expected at one-year follow-up.
-Shockwave therapy contributed to the healing and pain reduction in plantar fasciitis as a result.
+No complications expected at one-year follow-up.
+Shockwave therapy machines contribute to the healing and pain reduction in plantar fasciitis as a result.

 Other studies of shockwave therapy on various conditions